evelikov/Mesa/src/gallium/docs/source/distro.rst

 Rbug
 ^^^^

-Wrapper driver. :ref:`rbug` driver used with stand alone rbug-gui.
+Wrapper driver. :ref:`rbug` driver used with the rbug-gui tool.

 .. _galahad: